dimitrinicolas/lepto/README.md

 };
 ```

-If the plugin is the first called, it will receive only one output, additional outputs are created by others plugins.
+If the plugin is the first called, it will receive only one output, additional
+outputs are created by others plugins.

-A data object is shared between plugins during the process of files, his content will be saved to a json file choosed by the user.
+A data object is shared between plugins during the process of files, his
+content will be saved to a JSON file chosen by the user.

-Because lepto plugins have to deal with multiples outputs Buffer and often with async process, I suggest you this model:
+Because lepto plugins have to deal with multiples outputs Buffer and often with
+an async process, I suggest you this model:
 ```js
 const namePlugin = (opts={}) => {
   return function name(input, fulfill, utils) {